tolman42/moose/docs/content/utilities/documentation/moose_flavored_markdown.md

 This would create a slideshow with the first image as `intro.png` and the next images those that are matched by the wildcard `other*.png`.

 Valid options for the slidehow are standard CSS options (see example below).
-Changing the invterval between slides, transition time, and button layout are not available at this time.
+Changing the invterval between slides, transition time, and button layout is not possible at this time.

 CSS options for background images can be applied to individual images as keyword